center-for-threat-informed-defense/attack-workbench-frontend/README.md

 This repository contains an Angular-based web application providing the user interface for the ATT&CK Workbench application, as well as the main documentation regarding its use.
 The ATT&CK Workbench application requires additional components for full operation.
 See the [install and run](#install-and-run) instructions for more details about setting up the entire project.

+The ATT&CK Workbench does not collect or share information with MITRE or any third parties.

 ## Frontend Documentation

 For more information about the ATT&CK Workbench, please see the [docs](/docs/README.md) folder.
 The contents of the docs folder is also available in the in-app help page.